Sunday, April 13, 2025

-In Job chapter 40, God reminds Job of his power over a creature He calls Behemoth.
-I was so fascinated by this that I dug a little deeper.
-After reading several commentaries on the subject of this creature, I was even more intrigued.
-Some believe God was referring to what we now know as a hippo or elephant.
-However, as I read God’s description carefully, I found that neither of these animals fit God’s description and so the mystery began.
+I was so fascinated by this, that I dug a little deeper.
+After reading several commentaries on the subject of this creature, I was more confused.
+Some Bible scholars say that God was referring to what we now know as a hippo or elephant.
+However, God’s description above does not fit either of those animals.
+Hippos have short stubby tails, and Elephants tails are thin and whip like.
+Hence the mystery began.

-Now in Job chapter 41 God speaks of nothing except a great creature He calls “Leviathan,” and God goes into very great details in describing it to Job.
+Then, in Chapter 41 of Job, God speaks of a great creature he calls “Leviathan,” and God goes into very great details in describing this creature to Job.
+And in Psalm 104, this mysterious creature is spoken of again.
+A whale?
+A giant crocodile?
+Some Bible scholars say, "Yes."

 NIV “Its snorting throws out flashes of light; its eyes are like the rays of dawn.
 Flames stream from its mouth; sparks of fire shoot out.
 Smoke pours from its nostrils as from a boiling pot over burning reeds.
 Its breath sets coals ablaze, and flames dart from its mouth.”